-Supervision of the installation by a ROOTS Service Engineer is not usually required for these units.
+Supervision of the installation by a Roots Service Engineer is not usually required for these units.
 Workmen with experience in installing light to medium weight machinery should be able to produce satisfactory results.
 Handling of the equipment needs to be accomplished with care, and in compliance with safe practices.
 Unit mounting must be solid, without strain or twist, and air piping must be clean, accurately aligned and properly connected.

 Bare-shaft Units: Two methods are used to handle a unit without base.
 One is to use lifting lugs bolted into the top of the unit headplates.
 Test them first for tightness and fractures by tapping with a hammer.
-In lifting, keep the direction of cable pull on these bolts as nearly vertical as possible.
-If lifting lugs are not available, lifting slings may be passed under the cylinder adjacent to the headplates.
+In lifting, keep the direction of lugs are not available, lifting slings may be passed under the cylinder adjacent to the headplates.
 Either method prevents strain on the extended drive shaft.